ChongKangRui/Portfolio/content/portfolio/PP_GodsArena.md

 {{< img2 "/Portfolio/GA/characterDataTable.png" "/Portfolio/GA/Character_DatatableInitialization.png">}}

 All of the actions will be initialized at the BeginPlay based on our character type (player type and enemy type).
-The action initialization will be based on the map that we set in the datatable with the specific character type enum.
+The action initialization will be based on the map that user set in the datatable with the specific character type enum.

 {{< img2 "/Portfolio/GA/ExecuteAction.png" "/Portfolio/GA/TerminateAction.png">}}